Integrate LDAP User Management with Oracle Linux Automation Manager

 Verify the Authentication Settings

-After saving the LDAP settings, we should be able to log into Oracle Linux Automation Manager as an LDAP user.
+After saving the LDAP settings, you should be able to log into Oracle Linux Automation Manager as an LDAP user.

 1. Log out of Oracle Linux Automation Manager.